Little Disasters: Development

 The six-part limited series was commissioned by Paramount+ in May 2023.
 It was produced by Roughcut Television in association with Fremantle.
-Ruth Fowler and Amanda Duke adapted the series for the screen from the Sarah Vaughan novel Little Disasters (2020), with Roughcut Television executive producers Ash Atalla, Alex Smith and Marianna Abbotts alongside Vaughan, as well as Simon Judd for Fremantle.
+The series is created by Ruth Fowler and written by Fowler and Amanda Duke.
+It was adapted for the screen from the Sarah Vaughan novel Little Disasters (2020), with Roughcut Television executive producers Ash Atalla, Alex Smith and Marianna Abbotts alongside Vaughan, as well as Simon Judd for Fremantle.
 Eva Sigurðardóttir directed all six episodes, and Myf Hopkins serves as series producer.

 Casting

 The cast is led by Diane Kruger and Jo Joyner, who are joined by Emily Taaffe, Shelley Conn, Patrick Baladi, Stephen Campbell Moore, JJ Feild, and Ben Bailey Smith.

 Filming

 Filming took place in Budapest in June and July 2024.
 Filming also took place in London.
 First-look images from filming were released in December 2024.